DoubleCookies/wat-increment/about.md

 **And boring.**

 That's why I decided to find most weird/strange/etc. ways to increment variable.
-And please, **try this at home, but not on work**.
+You can always **try this at home, but please, not on work**.
 This is absolutely bad idea to use those code snippets in production.

 ## Credits